wultra/ssl-pinning-android/README.md

 Motivation for these global validation observers is that some validation failures (e.g. those happening in `SSLSocketFactory` instances created by `SSLSocketIntegration.createSSLPinningSocketFactory(CertStore)`) are out of reach of the app integrating the pinning library.
-These global validation observers are notified about all such validation failures.
+These global validation observers are notified about all validation failures.
 The app can then react with force updating the fingerprints.

+## Integration

-## PowerAuth integration
+### PowerAuth integration

 The **WultraSSLPinning** library contains classes for integration with the PowerAuth SDK.
 The most important one is the `PowerAuthSslPinningValidationStrategy` class,